-Central Vac with floor level vac pans, particularly in the kitchen.
+- Central Vac with floor-level vac pans, particularly in the kitchen.
 Have the VAC exhaust to the exterior.
-Cuts down on dust that gets past the filter and reduces the noise inside the house.
+Cuts down on the dust that gets past the filter and reduces the noise inside the house.

-Plan where furnace vents will go instead of letting the builder decide.
-In particular, try not to vent into a driveway.
-There may be no other good choice, but it will save frost on the car in the winter from vent moisture if you can.
+- Plan where furnace vents will go instead of letting the builder decide.
+In particular, try not to vent into a driveway or to a sidewalk.
+There may be no other excellent choice, but it will save frost on the car in the winter from vent moisture if you can.

-Where possible, pocket doors.
-This concept saves loads of space because you don’t have to arrange furniture to miss door swing.
+- Where possible, pocket doors.
+This concept saves loads of space because you don’t have to arrange furniture to miss the door swing.

 Privacy, quiet enjoyment and security

 - Add soundproofing where needed.

 - A phone by the door leading into the garage for calls when you are getting in or out of the car.